MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ---
-title: Tutorial - Learn Django in Visual Studio, step 6
+title: Learn Django tutorial in Visual Studio step 6, Polls project template
+titleSuffix: ""
 description: A walkthrough of Django basics in the context of Visual Studio projects, specifically the features of the Polls Django Web Project template such as administrative customization. ms.date: 11/19/2018 ms.prod: visual-studio-dev15